Be aware of scammers attempting to commit tax fraud

 Avoiding scams

-Fraudsters pretending to be HMRC is not uncommon, with other phishing scams including emails or phone with a recorded message stating that the caller is from HMRC and that there is a court case pending against the recipient.
+Fraudsters pretending to be HMRC is not uncommon, with other phishing scams including emails, texts or phone with a recorded message stating that the caller is from HMRC and that there is a court case pending against the recipient.
 The message asks the recipient to either press 1 or to call back a certain number to pay the outstanding balance immediately, in order to avoid further action.
 Another example is a call or email claiming to offer you a tax refund and requesting your bank or credit card information to arrange this.

 HMRC have pulled together a round-up of examples of phishing emails and bogus calls, along with information on how to report your experience.
 You can view this on HMRC’s website here.